Selling Rental Properties - National Residential

 Established in 2006, it’s just one example of why we pride ourselves with our “any problem we can fix” formula, led by myself, founder and industry expert, David Coughlin.

-Continue reading Landlord overjoyed as he sells his tenanted property portfolio with National Residential for half a million in just 26 days
+Continue reading Landlord sells his tenanted property portfolio with National Residential for £500,000 in just 26 days

 Mentoring Opportunities With David Coughlin